College of Letters & Science

 Theatre 420 Theatre and Society

 Often courses appropriate for the LGBT studies certificate are taught under general special topics numbers, so they count only when a particular topic is taught.
-Departments in which LGBT-related special topics courses are taught include, but are not limited to: anthropology, art history, communication arts, English, French and Italian, history, theater and gender and women’s studies.
+Departments in which LGBT-related special topics courses are taught include, but are not limited to: anthropology, art history, communication arts, English, French and Italian, history, theater, and gender and women’s studies.
 Please see the advisor or consult the website for course offerings.

 Students are encouraged to contact the advisor with questions about whether a course should count or with suggestions for courses that should be added to the list.

-Complete the 3-credit LGBT Capstone Seminar.
+Complete the 3-credit LGBT Capstone Seminar, which is only offered in the spring semester.

 - Not more than one course can be taken at the elementary (E) level to count for the LGBT Studies certificate.